Tag Archives: Brett Piper

 THE ANIMATED DINOSAURS OF JURASSIC PARK

-In Randal Dutra’s second interview for this issue, he remembers his time producing animatics and the dinosaur movement ‘bible’ for JURASSIC PARK, and explains how it was his work using the newly-invented Dinosaur Input Device that heralded the seismic shift from stop-motion/Go-Motion over to CG effects.
+In Randal Dutra’s second interview for this issue, he remembers his time producing animatics and the dinosaur movement ‘bible’ for JURASSIC PARK, and explains how his work using the newly-invented Dinosaur Input Device heralded the seismic shift from stop-motion/Go-Motion over to CG effects.

 Randal Dutra working on a Dinosaur Input Device